 Once every toy has a “home”, and all the bins have labels, I show the kids each bin with its picture label.
 They have to guess what goes in that particular bin.
 For example, I will show them the bin with pictures of cars and trucks.
 I will ask, “What goes in this bin?”
 They will tell me cars and truck.
 Then I’ll ask them if this car goes in the bin.
 They will say, “yes”.
 Then I will ask them if this truck goes in that bin.
 They will say, “yes”.
 Then I will ask them if this block goes in that bin.
 They will say, “no”, and I will say you’re right!
 This silly black doesn’t go in here.
 Where does the block go?
 They will search the pictures to find the bin with the blocks.
 Then we will put the block in the block bin.
 I will do this again for about three or four more bins.
 If the kids are still into the game, we keep playing, but if they are over it, we stop.

 Then, the first time it’s clean-up time.
 We sing a clean-up song.
 I give the kiddos a particular task to clean up one type of toy.
 I will help supervise by pointing out that a toy is hiding over here.
 Or that this race car needs to race into the bin.
 The very first time we did this, I only had them put away one type of toy.
 Then the next time we cleaned up we did two types of toys.
 Until we got really good about cleaning up our toys quickly.
-Now, we can clean up the toys together within 10-minutes, or I can clean the entire room in 5.
+Now, we can clean up the toys together within 10-minutes, or I can clean the entire room in 5 minutes.
+This tip for a 5-minute clean-up of toys is super helpful to teach kids how to clean up independently or with little assistance.
 I end up cleaning up a room by myself if we forget to clean up before we go somewhere around dinnertime and don’t make it home before bed.
 Or if we play in a different area of the house and the kids clean up that area, I won’t make them clean up everything in the entire house because they are still young.

 5-Minute Sweep Every Night